Does getting denied a credit card hurt your credit scores?

 • Apply only for the credit you need.
 “If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively,” the CFPB explains.
 So try to apply for credit only when you need it.

 • Try a different approach.
-If a lack of credit history is making it tough to get a credit card, you could explore becoming an authorized user on a trusted friend’s or family member’s account or applying for a secured credit card.
+If a lack of credit history is making it tough to get a credit card, you could explore becoming an authorized user on the account of a trusted friend or family member.
+You could also consider applying for a traditional card for people with little to no credit.
+A secured credit card may be an option as well.

 • Monitor your credit.
-Keeping tabs on your credit can help you spot opportunities for improvement and even catch mistakes.
+Keeping tabs on your credit reports can help you spot opportunities for improvement and even catch mistakes.
 You can get free copies of your credit reports from AnnualCreditReport.com.
-And with CreditWise from Capital One, you can access your TransUnion® credit report and VantageScore® 3.0 credit score without hurting your scores.
+And with CreditWise from Capital One, you can access your TransUnion® credit report without hurting your scores.
 CreditWise is free for everyone.
 You don’t even have to be a Capital One customer to use it.

-Key takeaways: Credit card denials and your score
+Key takeaways: Credit card denials and your credit score

 A credit card application might be rejected for a variety of reasons.
-But getting approved or denied for a credit card doesn’t directly hurt your credit scores.
-Rather, it’s the act of applying that may lower your credit scores.
+But getting denied for a credit card doesn’t directly hurt your credit scores.
+Rather, it’s the act of applying in the first place that may lower your credit scores.

 Related Content